krishnakumar1990/github-parser/README.md

 * A package manager called npm.
 It is automatically included in your installation of Node.
 * A good code editor to work with our project files.
 I highly recommend using the editor Visual Studio Code.
 You can grab it at [code.visualstudio.com](https://code.visualstudio.com/).

+### Generate Git personal access token

+* Follow the steps to create a new [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+* Make a note of the `personal access token`, as we might need this in the next section.

 ## Steps

 1. After cloning the repository to your local machine, open the `github-parser` directory in a terminal window.
+2. Navigate to the following directory and open the `src/Main.jsx` file.
+3. In line #9, replace the `<Enter your Personal Access Token>` with the your `Personal Access Token` obtained from the Generate Git personal access token section.
+4. Save your changes and navigate back to the root folder of the project.
-2. Run `npm install` command to install all dependencies in the local node_modules folder.
+5. Run `npm install` command to install all dependencies in the local node_modules folder.
 If you encounter permission issues, try to add `sudo` to your command `sudo npm isntall` and re run it.
-3. After successfully installing all dependencies, run `npm start` command.
+6. After successfully installing all dependencies, run `npm start` command.
-4. If everything goes well, you should be able to see a `localhost:3000` window open up on your browser.
+7. If everything goes well, you should be able to see a `localhost:3000` window open up on your browser.
-5. Provide an `Organization` name and click on the `Search Github` button.
+8. Provide an `Organization` name and click on the `Search Github` button.
-6. If your `Organization` is invalid, you would see an error message : `Please enter a valid Organization`
+9. If your `Organization` is invalid, you would see an error message : `Please enter a valid Organization`
-7. Enter `Netflix` as the organization name, and click on the `Search Github` button.
+10. Enter `Netflix` as the organization name, and click on the `Search Github` button.
-8. After a validation check, and after fetching the results from Github API, the list of repositories available in this organization will be displayed as card layout.
+11. After a validation check, and after fetching the results from Github API, the list of repositories available in this organization will be displayed as card layout.
-9. You can also view the total number of repositories under this organization.
+12. You can also view the total number of repositories under this organization.
-10. Each repository card would contain the following information
+13. Each repository card would contain the following information
    1. Repository name
    2. Description (can contain `null` values in it)
    3. Metadata